ivangfr/https-springboot-react/README.md

 - In a terminal, make sure you are inside `https-springboot-react/movies-ui` folder

-- Run the following commands
+- Run the following commands:
   ```
   npm upgrade
   npm i -g npm-check-updates